 Give us your “elevator pitch”:

-What’s been the hardest part about starting your own business as a millennial entrepreneur?
+What’s been the hardest part about starting your own business?

 What resources have you found helpful in blazing your own trail?

-What advice do you have for today’s aspiring entrepreneurs?
+What advice do you have for today’s millennial professional?

 How can our readers connect with you?

 All Apps Authors Baby Boomers Blogging Books Burnout Business Career Caregiving Coaching College Conferences Consumer Psychology Courses Crowdfunding Culture Customer Service Double Bottom Line Double Bottom-line Education Entrepreneur Facebook Failure Family Fashion Female Professionals Feminism Finance Fitness Food Freelance Generational Divide Generations Give Back Graphic Design Health Healthcare Home Office HR Inspiration Job Search Kansas City Leadership Lifestyle LinkedIn Management Marketing Mentor Military Military Spouses Millennial Millennial Month Millennials Millennial Spotlight Mindset #MotivatedGenY MPR Academy Network Nonprofits Passion Perseverance Philantrophy Politics Productivity Public Relations Resources Risk Scholarships Social Entrepreneurship Social Media Startup Start Up Student Loans Success Travel Twitter Chats Veterans Work Life Balance Writing